Automotive air conditioning: R-1234yf

-The third and newest automotive air conditioning refrigerant is R-1234yf.
-R-1234yf is a hydrofluoroolefin refrigerant that contains hydrogen, fluorine, and also carbon elements.
-The refrigerant was developed by the DuPont/Honeywell company and is more expensive per pound than R-134a.
-R-1234yf can be found in late-model cars and is not cross-compatible with older R-134a or R-12 systems.
-Of the three refrigerants, R-1234yf is the best for the environment with the lowest global warming potential number which is about a three.
+The third generation and newest widely used automotive air conditioning refrigerant is R-1234yf.
+R-1234yf is a hydrofluoroolefin refrigerant that contains hydrogen, fluorine, carbon elements and no chlorine that could deplete the ozone layer.
+The refrigerant was developed by the DuPont/Honeywell company and as of 2026 is more expensive per pound than R-134a.
+However, costs are expected to decline as production volumes ramp up and R-134a supply declines.
+Owners of older cars with R-134a systems would either have to invest in an R-134a to R-1234yf conversion system, buy a new car, or find a qualified technician to recharge their older R-134a system.
+New cars produced in the mid 2010's began using the new refrigerant in their air conditioning system and is currently the most widespread automotive air conditioning refrigerant.
+R-1234yf is not directly cross-compatible with older R-134a or R-12 systems due to the up to 25% reduction in performance when using like-to-like R-134a AC system component sizes, incompatibility with compressor oils, and evaporator certification to SAE J2842.
+Of the three refrigerants listed above, R-1234yf is the best for the environment with the lowest global warming potential number which is about 4.